tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 ---
-title: "Hybrid key exchange in JOSE and CBOR"
+title: "Hybrid key exchange in JOSE and COSE"
-abbrev: "Hybrid key exchange in JOSE and CBOR"
+abbrev: "Hybrid key exchange in JOSE and COSE"
 category: std

 docname: draft-ra-jose-hybrid-encrypt